mikearino/Anagram_checker/README.md

-# Angiogram checker
+# Anagram checker

-#### A program for determining if words or phrases are angiograms.
+#### A program for determining if words or phrases are anagrams.

 #### By **Mike Lofgren**

 ## Description

-A program created with Ruby to determine if words or phrases are angiograms.
+A program created with Ruby to determine if words or phrases are anagrams.
-A user inputs words and it determines if the words are angiograms or antigrams.
+A user inputs words and it determines if the words are anagrams or antigrams.

 ### Specs
 | Spec                                    | Input                            | Output                                    |